On Consistency of Compressive Spectral Clustering: Conclusion

 \section{Conclusion}

-By Theorem \ref{Th_compressedconvSep}, we prove the fundamental conditions required for the consistency of the spectral clustering algorithm via graph filtering, namely separability and convergence.
-By Theorem \ref{Th_miscl}, we have shown that the algorithm can retrieve the planted clusters in a stochastic block model consistently, and derive a bound on the number of misclustered vertices.
-Through Lemma \ref{Lem_ApproxFil} and Lemma \ref{Lem_lambda_k}, we quantify the maximum tolerable filtering error for the algorithm to succeed.
+In this paper, we prove some basic theorems that provide the theoretical basis for spectral clustering done via graph filtering.
+By Theorem~\ref{Th_compressedconvSep}, we prove the fundamental conditions required for the consistency of the spectral clustering algorithm via graph filtering, namely separability and convergence.
+By Theorem~\ref{Th_miscl}, we have shown that the algorithm can retrieve the planted clusters in a stochastic block model consistently, and derive a bound on the number of misclustered vertices.
+Through Lemma~\ref{Lem_ApproxFil} and Lemma~\ref{Lem_lambda_k}, we quantify the maximum tolerable filtering error for the algorithm to succeed.
+We then validate our results by performing experiments on the simulated stochastic block model.